 We are a specialty finance company that invests in residential mortgage loans, residential mortgage-backed securities, real estate related securities and various other asset classes.
 We are externally managed by FIDAC.
-We intend to elect and qualify to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
+We have elected and intend to qualify to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
 Our targeted asset classes and the principal investments we expect to make in each are as follows:

-- o Whole mortgage loans, consisting of:

-- o Prime mortgage loans

-- o Jumbo prime mortgage loans

-- o Alt-A mortgage loans

-- o RMBS, consisting of:
+o RMBS, consisting of:

-- o Non-Agency RMBS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes

-- o Agency RMBS

-- o Asset Backed Securities, or ABS, consisting of:

-- o Debt and equity tranches of CDOs

-- o CMBS

-- o Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes
+o Non-Agency RMBS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes o Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes